michaelbjames/copilot-study/README.md

 Please DON'T:
 - read the code of other tasks.
+- read the solution code (under the `solution` directory in python)

 ## Training Task
 This task is meant to familiarize you with Copilot, and how you might interact